opatiny/chemexper-internship-workbook/projects/cheminfo/dereplication/dereplication.md

 Same as [mgf-parser](./mgf-parser.md).

-**Definition:** Dereplication is a process used in recognising and eliminating the active substances that have already been studied in the early stage of the screening process. - [https://www.thefreedictionary.com/Dereplication](https://www.thefreedictionary.com/Dereplication)
+**Definition:** "Dereplication is a process used in recognising and eliminating the active substances that have already been studied in the early stage of the screening process." - [https://www.thefreedictionary.com/Dereplication](https://www.thefreedictionary.com/Dereplication)

 **Client:** UNIGE